-If you need to delete a large number of entities, we recommend using Cloud Dataflow to delete entities in bulk.
+If you need to delete a large number of entities, we recommend using Dataflow to delete entities in bulk.

-Using an empty listFor the NDB interface, Cloud Datastore historically wrote an empty list as an omitted property for both static and dynamic properties.
+Using an empty listFor the NDB interface, Datastore historically wrote an empty list as an omitted property for both static and dynamic properties.
 To maintain backward compatibility, this behavior continues to be the default.
 To override this either globally or on a per ListProperty basis, set the write_empty_list argument to

-truein your Property class; the empty list is then written to Cloud Datastore and can be read as an empty list.
+truein your Property class; the empty list is then written to Datastore and can be read as an empty list.

 For the DB interface, empty list writes were historically not allowed at all if the property was dynamic: if you attempted this you got an error.
 This means that there is no default behavior needing to be preserved for backwards compatibility for DB dynamic properties, and so you can simply write and read the empty list in the dynamic model without any changes.